Manage users, groups, and roles with SCIM

 - The remove operations follow RFC 7644 SCIM protocol specifications.
 Use the filter syntax `members[value eq "{user_id}"]` to remove a specific user, or `members` to remove all users from the team.

-**User Identification**: The `{user_id}` in member operations can be either:
+**User identification**: The `{user_id}` in member operations can be either of the following:

 - These operations work for users only, not service accounts.
 Update a team's service accounts in the settings for the W\&B Team.